 The 2005 series consists of 4 tiles representing the sailing route of the 2nd world voyage of the Prinsendam (116 days), leaving from Fort Lauderdale on January 13 and arriving in New York on May 9.
 The cruise entails 4 segments: Fort Lauderdale-Los Angeles-Sydney; Sydney-Singapore; Singapore-Cape Town and Cape Town-New York.

 The 2006 series “Circle of the Sun” consists of 4 tiles, representing the 108-day cruise to 36 destinations, 22 countries and 6 continents.
 The Prinsendam left Fort Lauderdale on January 5, covered a distance of 30.000 miles and made a maidencall in 9 ports.
-Segment 3 is missing in my collection; the picture is the design for the tile.

 The 2007 series “Dream of Discovery” consists of 4 tiles, representing the 105-day world voyage of the ms Amsterdam.
 The cruise entails 4 segments: New York-Sydney; Sydney-Singapore; Singapore-Rome and Rome-Fort Lauderdale.